shariqahn/HackingRewardFns/README.md

 Figure 7

 The two meta-reinforcement learning algorithms differed in their policies during a given task.
 An analysis was performed where the agent was given 30 tasks and had to take 100 steps in the environment for each task.
 During these tasks, the multitask approach without access to the rewards was able to reach the goal more often than that with access to the rewards (Figure 6).
 This is likely due to the agent without hacking abilities not being able to effectively differentiate the two different types of spaces in the grid, as it views the negative rewards from these spaces as equally harmful despite their different values.
 So, the agent tries to reach the goal state as fast as possible no matter the rewards it accumulates on the way, rather than taking a more strategic route like the augmented meta-learning approach.
 Figure 7 is a plot of how often the agent visits a given space in the grid.
 So, the agent with access to the reward function sacrifices a lower number of steps in exchange for a better return.

+### Environment with Continuous States and Discrete Actions
+#### Environment
+The environment used for this experiment is a slider environment created in OpenAI Gym.
+The state stores the position and velocity of the agent, which can move either left or right.
+The goal is to reach the target velocity for the given task.

+#### Approaches
+The same approaches for the previous experiment were used for that of the slider environment.
+However, the approach for augmented reinforcement learn differs slightly.
+Here, the state was augmented with queries of the reward function rather than the entire reward function like in the grid world.
+An oracle approach adds the target velocity to the state to provide insight into the agent's ideal performance.
+Then, an approach with one query and that of two queries was created for testing how accessing the reward function affects agent performance.
+The agent is able to query the reward function by offering a state s, an action a, and the next state after taking action a in state s.
+In return, it receives the reward from that state and appends it to the agent's state.

+#### Experimental Details

+#### Results

+### Environment with Continuous States and Discrete Actions
+#### Environment
+This experiment uses the popular meta-reinforcement learning environment, HalfCheetah.
+The state keeps track of the positions and velocities of different parts of the cheetah.
+The actions are NO ONE KNOWS LOL.
+The goal in this environment is to make the cheetah move as far as possible in the target direction.

+#### Approaches
+The approaches for this experiment are similar to the slider experiment.
+However, a single task approach was not tested because it is known that a single task approach can not adapt to a new task in such a complex environment.
+In addition, the two query approach is not included because one query is sufficient for deducing the target direction.

+#### Experimental Details

+#### Results

+## Conclusion

+In all cases, the agent was able to improve its performance by having access to the reward function.

 ### References
 [1] Finn, Chelsea, Abbeel Pieter, and Levine, Sergey.
 Model-Agnostic Meta-Learning for Fast